 The chaplaincy service at hospital will be committed to caring for special spiritual needs of patients, children and families.

 The chaplain will be available to help patients’ families of all faith traditions explore spiritual questions and concerns that may arise during hospitalization.
-Because spirit is an important dimension of human wholeness and the healing process, our mission is to assist patients, families and staff as they face the emotional and spiritual impact of ill and crisis.
+Because the spirit is an important dimension of human wholeness and the healing process, our mission is to assist patients, families and staff as they face the emotional and spiritual impact of illness and crisis.

 We shall seek to provide resources from an individual’s own faith or spiritual tradition and we shall be available to help patients and families explore the comfort, hope and strength that these traditions provide.
 A chaplain shall be available to provide spiritual and emotional support to inpatients and families 24 hours a day, 7 days a week if possible.

 What we shall do:-

 - Support for patients’ families during hospitalization.